 - monitor pregnant females

-- The recipients will be tested for pathogens before the pups are transferred to your colony.
+- For any non-UW mice, the recipients must be tested for pathogens before the pups are transferred to your colony.
+The requesting lab is responsible for any testing fees.

 - The cost of embryo thaw and rederivation includes thaw and transfer of one straw of embryos to time-mated pseudopregnant females (2-3 recipients).